Frequently asked questions

 Your NHS records are not accessible to anyone outside of the NHS, and likewise, our private medical records cannot be accessed by NHS services.
 We are only allowed to share your data with your consent, or only in exceptional circumstances (if your health/wellbeing was at risk).

-You are able to be registered with both a private and an NHS GP simultaneously.
-This can lead to greater healthcare choices.
+Being registered with both a private and an NHS GP simultaneously, can lead to greater healthcare choices.
 If you decide you predominantly or exclusively wish to use the private GP service provided by Your Private GP Service, we would still encourage you to remain registered with your NHS GP.
-This enables you to decide who you would like to see at any given time, or for any particular medical condition, and entitles you to GP Out of Hours care through NHS 111.
+This enables you to decide who you would like to see at any given time, or for any particular medical condition.

-If more time is required for your appointment, we will endeavour to make this available to you at the time, or can re-book you for another consultation.
-Please note, longer consultations will be charged as per our Appointment Fees.
+We encourage patients to prebook longer appointments if they feel they need more than 20 minutes to discuss their health concerns.
+If, during your consultation, the doctor anticipates more time is required to deal with your concerns properly, we will endeavour to make this available to you at the time, or they may re-book you for an additional consultation at a later date.
+Please note, longer consultations will be charged as per our Appointment Fees schedule.

 We are not able to refer to NHS consultants.
 Our GP service has access to an extensive, trusted network of private consultants at the hospitals we are based at and can also refer you to any private consultant specialist of your choice in the UK.